 Base URL

-The cert is self-signed; expect a browser warning on first connect, and pass -k (or pin the cert) for curl-driven scripts.
+The self-signed cert covers localhost, 127.0.0.1, and ::1 only.
+Expect a browser warning on first connect, and pass -k (or pin the cert) for curl-driven scripts.

 Transport